trentfisher/veganmilitia-hugo/content/post/2023-06-19-old-friends.md

 anyone from high school, except...

 A few weeks later, I drove to Portland and met up with Lance and Chris to play Dungeons and Dragons.
 We [started playing D&D]({{<relref "2019-09-10-dnd.md">}}) several years earlier and had played regularily ever since, and with only a short break for my trip and time for Lance to move to Portland, we resumed where right where we left off and kept on for 12 more years.
-There were big changes in all of our lives
+But then big changes in all of our lives brought it to and end and all those distractions caused us all to forget.

 I didn't really think of the importance of those two friends or of Dungeons and Dragons for many years.
 When you are young you don't think about such things.
-But when a [chance occurrence]({{<relref "2019-09-10-dnd.md">}}) made me think of Dungeons and Dragons, I tried to get back in contact.
+But when a [chance occurrence]({{<relref "2019-09-10-dnd.md">}}) 20 years later made me think of Dungeons and Dragons, I tried to get back in contact.

 I located Chris in 2019 and when the pandemic started the next year we started playing online, with his sister and kids joining in.